 Imagine being able to describe what you need in natural language, and having the program generated for you without the need for coding expertise.
 Well, the research and the company of Eran, Tabnine, are making this a reality.
 In essence, he is developing generative AI solutions which make it possible for any software engineering task to be automated through machine learning.

 While the problem of program verification has been a fundamental issue in computer science since the 1950s, recent advancements in this area have led to practical applications such as body detection and finding security vulnerabilities.
-Similarly, program synthesis is also undergoing a transformation thanks to generative AI technology that is maturing to create tools that generate code for developers in their daily work.
+Similarly, program synthesis is also undergoing a transformation thanks to generative AI technology that is maturing to create AI code generation tools for developers in their daily work.

 I met with Eran a couple of days prior to his trip to Sofia where he gave a keynote at the INSAIT Series on Trends in AI & Computing event on February 27.
 We caught up on the state of generative AI in software development and how generative AI companies can do code quality checks.